Ouxsoft/LivingMarkup/docs/index.md

 8. If the hook is marked to render the object is converted to a string and replace the DOM element from which they were instantiated from.
 9. A dynamic page is then returned.

-# Examples
-See how LivingMarkup can be used through our [Examples](https://github.com/hxtree/LivingMarkup/blob/master/examples/README.md).

 # `Director`
 The Director is passed a Builder and parameters (containing a HTML/XML document and a list of elements to make